cswertz/lerndorf/README.md

 ## Purpose

-Lerndorf is a learning management system (LMS) with a knowledge base and a metadata system.
-The knowledge base supports content in multiple languages and version control.
+Lerndorf is a learning management system (LMS) with a knowledge base and a metadata system (ontology).
+The knowledge base supports content in multiple languages and content version control.
 The content consists of knowledge units (KU) with one knowledge- and media type.
 The knowledge units are combined to learning units (LU).
 LUs have one topic.
 That is: One LU consists of all KUs with the same topic.
 The topics are unique in the knowledge base and connected by typed relations.

 Courses are selections of KUs.
 KUs can thus easily be resused across courses.
 Within a course, different learning sequences can be offered.
 The learning sequences can be created manually or automatically.
 For the automatic creation of learning sequences the metadata are mapped to learning models.
 Additionally, learning is supported with a recommender system and AI methods.

 ## Roadmap (Overwiew)

 ### Implemented
-* Database Scheme
+* Database scheme with default metadata vocabulary
-* Metadata Editor
+* Metadata editor
-* User Model
+* User model
-* Role Model
-* Role Model Editor
+* Role model with editor
-* User Registration
+* User registration
-* User Management
+* User management
+* Learning unit editor
+* Knowledge unit editor
+* Text editor with file upload

 ### Work in Progress
 * Research Interface